 EPO and POS Plans

 An Exclusive Provider Organization requires in-network providers but does not need a PCP referral for specialists.
-A Point of Service plan blends HMO and PPO features you need a PCP, but some out-of-network coverage is available at a higher cost share.
+A Point of Service plan blends HMO and PPO features: you need a PCP, but some out-of-network coverage is available at a higher cost share.
+The right fit depends on your workforce demographics, the carrier networks in your area, and what your employees actually value.

 Who Qualifies for Group Health Coverage and When Can They Enroll?